Breed Standards : Gun Dog Group : English Setter

 Should be flat and of good length without curl, not soft or woolly.
 The feather on the legs should be moderately thin and regular.
 It should be adequately feathered on the ears, the chest, belly and the underside of the thighs, the back of all legs and on the tail.

 Black, white and tan; black and white; blue belton; lemon and white; lemon belton; orange and white; orange belton; liver and white; liver belton; and solid white.
-Dogs without heavy patches of color on the body, but flocked all over, are preferred.
+Dogs without heavy patches of color on the body, but flecked all over, are preferred.

 SIZE AND WEIGHT